pcw109550/write-up/2019/CSAW/count_on_me/README.md

 To recover the flag, I deliberately chose the value of initial seed to satisfy the following conditions.

-1. `random_bytes()` method must generate identical results.
+1. `random_bytes()` method must generate two identical random `16` byte blocks during 300 calls of it.
-2. Each random `16` byte chunks must encrypt different plaintext chunks, while one must include  the first chunk which the value is known.
+2. Two random `16` byte chunks from 1. must encrypt different plaintext chunks, while one must include  the first chunk which the value is known.

 The upper conditions can be tested locally.
 I found the seed by implementing my function `findseed`.
 Let the two corresponding ciphertext chunks be `c1`, `c2` and plaintext chunks be `m1`,`m2`.
 Let `R` be the random `16` byte chunk which the value is same, by the first condition of the seed.
 I already know the value of `m1`(`"Encrypted Flag: "`) by the second condition of seed.
 I can recover `m2` by the following formula.